MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_DEMO.md

        {
 ```

-10. Place the cursor after the located code, type the following code, and then press Enter twice.
+10. Place the cursor after the located code, press Enter, type the following code, and then press Enter.
   ```cs
        app.UseStaticFiles();